Brunei: Law of Offshore

 Securities Order 2001

-As a sovereign nation of high repute, Brunei served notice at the outset that criminal abuses of its financial systems would not be tolerated.
+The Brunei leadership has a reputation for firmness and was quick to point out that it would not tolerate criminal abuses of its financial systems.
 The country took these steps voluntarily, rather than under pressure.
 This reflects responsible economic and social attitudes.
 Similarly, participation in international regulatory groups has been, and is being, extended.

 It should be noted that the Money Laundering Order, the Criminal Conduct (Recovery of Proceeds) Order, the Mutual Funds Order and the Securities Order apply to regulate those areas both domestically and internationally.